Aldrin-ai/form-builder-documentation/calculations/calc-help.md

 #### Array
 <details>
 	<summary>Array Count</summary>
-	<div>Returns the number of items inside of the array that is given.</div>
+	<div>Returns the number of items inside of the array blocks that is given.</div>
 </details>

 <details>